A meme is any information that can be copied by others in some way.

 Creativity is an evolutionary process inside the brain.

-Creativity is also the mechanism brains use to decode memes from behavior or symbols and reconstruct them.
+Creativity is also the mechanism brains use to decode memes from observed behavior or symbols.

 Human memes are rarely copied via imitation, but mostly copied via reconstruction of the meaning.

 The things I am talking here are still memes, you may call them meta-memetics

 (memes that spread awareness about the existence of memes)